ntshvicky/GooglePlaceExample/README.md

 # GooglePlaceExample
-This application helps you to find places nearby you, using google api.
+This application helps you to find places nearby you, using google api. and add comment against places and see on map.
+You can also show multiples in one map using my other repository based on geo location (mean find code there)

 # Requiements
 Python >3.5